yanghengtang/tp/docs/DeveloperGuide.md

 Step 1: The user inputs list_d/list_p.
 The application will display the FilteredDoctorList/FilteredPatientList.

-* The list_d/list_p command calls mediConnectParser#parseCommand which recognizes the command word as list_d/list_p.
+* The list_d/list_p command calls MediConnectParser#parseCommand which recognizes the command word as list_d/list_p.

 * A new ListDoctorCommand/ListPatientCommand instance will be created.

 Step 2: The created ListDoctorCommand/ListPatientCommand instance is returned to NewLogicManager and its execute method is called.

-* ListDoctorCommand/ListPatientCommand#execute then calls NewModel#updateFilteredDoctorList/updateFilteredPatientList with the predicate PREDICATE_SHOW_ALL_DOCTORS/PREDICATE_SHOW_ALL_PATIENTS.
+* ListDoctorCommand/ListPatientCommand#execute then calls Model#updateFilteredDoctorList/updateFilteredPatientList with the predicate PREDICATE_SHOW_ALL_DOCTORS/PREDICATE_SHOW_ALL_PATIENTS.

 * The FilteredDoctorList/FilteredPatientList is updated to show all doctors/patient by calling ObservableList#setPredicate.